waynetee/tp/docs/UserGuide.md

 ### Locating properties/buyers by name, tags and price: `find`

 Use this command to filter or search properties or buyers.
-This command filters **displayed** properties or buyers whose names contain any of the given keywords, has all the specified tags and whose price is within the specified price range.
+This command filters **displayed** properties or buyers whose names contain any of the given keywords, has all the specified tags and whose price is within the specified range.

 Format: `find (property | buyer) [KEYWORD]… [t/TAG_TO_MATCH]… [$min/MIN_PRICE] [$max/MAX_PRICE]`

 <div markdown="span" class="alert alert-warning">:exclamation: **Caution:**
-Note that while each criteria (name, tags and price) is optional, at least one criteria must be specified.
+Note that while each criteria (keywords, tags and price) is optional, at least one criteria must be specified.
 </div>

 * This command acts on the current list of properties and buyers